oryon-dominik/dotfiles/basic-tutorials/how-to_bash.md

 delete a user (including its home-.directory) with `userdel -r username`

-add hillary to the sudo group `usermod -aG sudo hillary`
+add "hillary" to the sudo group `usermod -aG sudo hillary`

 #### chmod